U-PROX CLC G80

 Update Menu

-This menu allows you to update the controller’s firmware via BLE.
+This menu allows you to update the control panel’s firmware via BLE.
 After selecting this option, the app will prompt you to choose an update from cloud storage or local storage – a list of *.bin files will be displayed, and the update will start upon file selection.

 After selecting the “From local storage” option, a list of available *.bin files will be displayed.
 Select one – the firmware update process will begin.

 Attention!
-All firmware files must be located in the “Download” folder of the mobile device’s internal memory.
+All local firmware files must be located in the “Download” folder (Android) or local storage of application (iPhone).

 Device Configuration Backup and Restore

-Select the “Templates” menu option.
+Select the “Template” menu option.
 A menu with actions will appear: “Save” and “Restore”.

-When selecting “Save”, all settings are recorded to a file named after the controller with the *.eep extension in the “Download” folder of the mobile device.
+When selecting “Save”, all settings are recorded to a file with the *.eep extension on the mobile device.

-When selecting “Restore”, a list of available configuration files will be displayed, from which you can choose the desired file to load the settings into the controller.
+When selecting “Restore”, a list of available configuration files will be displayed, from which you can choose the desired file to load the settings into the control panel.

 Mobile Identifier